shsingh/f5-openstack-validation-tools/README.md

 #### Validating your Neutron LBaaSv2 Ocata environment ####

-The tools are present to validate your Ocata cloud, but Newton is not qualified by F5 at this time.
+The tools are present to validate your Ocata cloud, but Ocata is not qualified by F5 at this time.

 #### Importing TMOS Virtual Edition images into your cloud ####